0xSarkar/fullstack-starter/README.md

 - **Auth**: Built-in auth (email/password + Google), user roles, and secure password reset
 - **Stripe Integration**: Stripe subscriptions with checkout, billing portal, pricing table, and webhook handling
 - **Seeding**: Database seeding scripts for development
-- **Migrations**: Database migrations with dbmate and Kysely codegen for DB types
+ - **Migrations**: Database migrations and seeds with Kysely-ctl and Kysely codegen for DB types
 - **Monorepo**: All of this packed in a batteries-included monorepo with pnpm workspaces

 Build, iterate, and ship SaaS apps faster.
 Develop with confidence and avoid boilerplate.